tienducitt/slide/innodb-mvcc-at-glovo/slide/PITCHME.md

 * Delete: mark as deleted. |

 ---
+### 5. Bonus

+---
+### Bonus 1: super long transaction & isolation level.
+TODO:
+- Add live map postmorten example
+- Run example 2

+---
+### Bonus 2:
+- MySQL index covering (extra: Using index in explain query result)
+- PostgresQL index-only-scan

++++
-## There are no visibility information in secondary index records !!!
+### There are no visibility information in secondary index records !!!
 How MySQL make sure index data is visible for the current transaction?

-+++
-- MySQL covering index (it shown as `Using index` in extra column when you explain the where)
-- PostgresQL `index-only scan`

-+++
-## Page Header
-* PAGE_MAX_TRX_ID: the highest ID of a transaction which might have changed a record on the page (only set for secondary indexes) |
-* If PAGE_MAX_TRX_ID of a page is smaller than "up_limit_id", all index records in that page is visible for all transaction. |
-* Or else, InnoDB need to check for visibility in clustered index. |

 ---
-## DEMO: MVCC & Isolation level

-Note:
-- TODO

----
 ## Take a way:
 - Data store in MySQL as a B-tree: table as a clustered index, secondary index keep primary key. |
-- Cluster index contains 2 hidden columns: tx_id, rollback_pointer and 1 bit in record header for delete mark. |
+- For MVCC, cluster index contains 2 hidden columns: tx_id, rollback_pointer and 1 bit in record header for delete mark. |
 - Secondary index doesn't have visibility infomation at record level, it just have page level (by PAGE_MAX_TRX_ID) |
-- Index only scan / Covering index is not really index "only scan" |
+- Index only scan / Covering index is not really "index only scan" |
+- Long transaction and Repeatable read can polute your database TODO: improve it.

 ---
 ## Reference: